×

 We asked expats in Rio de Janeiro what banks they use and there advice about banking.
 They advised:

 "Before retiring in Rio de Janeiro, expats should research the cost of living and the availability of healthcare services.
 It is also important to familiarize oneself with the local laws and regulations, as well as the language and culture.
 Additionally, expats should consider the safety of the area and the availability of transportation.
-Finally, it is important to research the visa requirements for long-term stays in Brazil," remarked one expat who made the move to Rio de Janeiro.
+Finally, it is important to research the visa requirements for long-term stays in Brazil," said one expat in Rio de Janeiro.

 Will I be able to find a job in Rio de Janeiro?